top of page

 How do I know if I have a PFO?

 As it turns out, the most accurate and non-invasive way to test for a hole in the heart is not to look at the heart at all, but to look at your brain!
-My sonographer, Dan Traves and I have been pioneering this method in Australia for many years - thus Cardio Remedy’s neuro-cardiac solutions clinic was borne.
+My sonographer, Dan Traves and I have been pioneering this method in Australia for many years - thus Heart Brain Private Clinic neuro-cardiac solutions clinic was borne.
 But let’s start at the beginning…

 What are the symptoms?